MJKagone/transfer-learning-for-multi-label-medical-image-classification/README.md

 This repository contains the code and findings for a deep learning project exploring transfer learning techniques for multi-label medical image classification.
 The goal was to classify retinal images from the ODIR dataset into three disease categories: diabetic retinopathy (DR), glaucoma, and age-related macular degeneration (AMD).
 The project specifically tackles challenges related to scarce and imbalanced medical data by experimenting with different architectures, fine-tuning strategies, attention mechanisms, and loss functions.

+See [report.pdf](report.pdf) for a detailed write-up of the project.

 ## Main findings

 Based on the experimental evaluations, the project yielded the following insights: